Audience divided in 3 groups and say out loud: 1) poire" 2)pomme" and "courgette" 3) and 4)"This is a world or Sinners and Dimmers" when directed.

 Lighting up a painting that leaves

-Tourists feinting.
+Tourists fein-fa-fa-feinting.

 (Poet's voice starts to break up like a flickering lightbulb)